Hello Explicit Facter!

 “If you’re the smartest person in the room, you’re in the wrong room”

-The exceptions to those moments are when you are giving a Ted talk or you enter into any kind of negotiation!
+The exceptions to those moments are when you are giving a Ted talk, or you enter any kind of negotiation!

 You Make Excuses About Why Things Didn’t Work Out For You.